Icinga/icingaweb2/doc/80-Upgrading.md

 ## Upgrading to Icinga Web 2 2.10.x

+**General**

+* The theme "solarized-dark" has been removed due to the introduction of the new default dark mode.

 **Deprecations**

 * Builtin support for PDF exports using the `dompdf` library will be dropped with version 2.12.